-Another site worth visiting is Old Town Jaffa that today another neighborhood in Tel Aviv.
-But it’s worth mentioning that Jaffa was here a long time before Tel Aviv was established in 1909.
-So as you can imagine the look and feel in Jaffa is very different from the rest of Tel Aviv.
-For example the population there is more Arab than Jewish.
-The architecture is dated back to the Ottman period and you can truly feel you are in a very distinct area.
+Another site worth visiting is Old Town Jaffa, another neighborhood in Tel Aviv today.
+But it’s worth mentioning that Jaffa was here long before Tel Aviv was established in 1909.
+So as you can imagine, the look and feel of Jaffa is very different from the rest of Tel Aviv.
+For example, the population there is more Arab than Jewish.
+The architecture dates back to the Ottman period, and you can truly feel you are in a distinct area.

-The Old City is home to winding alleys filled with craft shops and art galleries, and stalls selling antiques and jewelry at the lively Jaffa Flea Market.
+The Old City is home to winding alleys filled with craft shops, art galleries, and stalls selling antiques and jewelry at the lively Jaffa Flea Market.
 Ottoman-era landmarks include the Clock Tower and St. Peter’s Church, while the Ilana Goor Museum shows Israeli and international art.
-The area is also popular for its hip wine bars, creative Mediterranean dining, and seafood restaurants near Jaffa Port.
+The area is also famous for its hip wine bars, creative Mediterranean dining, and seafood restaurants near Jaffa Port.

-The flea market in Jaffa is a flea market where various objects, clothes, and furniture items, new and used, are sold.
-The market is located in the compound of Amiad, Olei Zion, Yehuda Margoza, and Beit Eshel streets in Jaffa.
+The flea market in Jaffa is where various objects, clothes, and furniture items, new and used, are sold.
+The market is in Jaffa’s compound of Amiad, Olei Zion, Yehuda Margoza, and Beit Eshel streets.

 The market is crowded all year round and is a center of attraction for visitors, tourists, and those that look for bargains and second-hand items.
 Tour guides of Jaffa often pass through the market.
 The shops and stalls are usually permanent, but you can also find stalls of those who independently offer their wares – surplus old and new goods, antiques, nostalgia items, and scrap items.